Nostraxiten/kaisen/README.md

 the host answers ICMP or exposes SNMP/FTP/identifying banners; when it exposes none of these unprivileged detection can only narrow the family, and Kaisen says so rather than guessing.

----

-## Legal & ethical use

-Kaisen is a tool for **authorized** security testing, network administration, diagnostics, and education.
-Only scan systems you own or have explicit permission to test.
-You are responsible for complying with all applicable laws.

 ## License